The Formal Reading, Third Person Summary

 Favorite Word: Skullduggery.

 Greatest Athletic Achievement: To date, spending 18 years building and administering a really good local amateur sports program that operated year-round.

 Worst Athletic Achievement: Being unable to finish runs in both elementary and high school due to what – 30+ years later – would be identified as a severe hiatal hernia I’d had since birth.

-Music Artists I Like to Listen To: Running a radio station as I do I try not to have favorites (so as not to skew station programming away from a broader audience), but I'm partial to tunes with a fast tempo...
-Pitbull.
+Music Artists I Like to Listen To: Running a radio station as I do, I try not to have favorites (so as not to skew station programming away from a broad audience), but I’m partial to tunes with a fast tempo… stuff with a bit of an edge but not too sharp: Pitbull.
+Dead Man Fall.
 Karmin.
 Billy Idol.
 Volbeat.
-Whitney Houston meanwhile nearly puts me to sleep nowadays.
+You’ll never hear Barry Manilow on a station I program.
+I loved her voice, but Whitney Houston puts me to sleep.